 Planning an Easter in Barcelona?
 Welcome.

 First off a bit of congratulations – with the winter cold long gone and the insufferable heat of summer yet to arrive you’ve found the city’s schedule sweet spot, just in time for your Easter holidays.

 Whether you’re clinking glasses in the city’s picturesque squares or taking a sunset tour of Barcelona’s top attractions there’s hardly a better time to visit than Easter.

 Let’s get into it with my Barcelona Easter guide.

 Easter in Barcelona 2023

-With Spain being a Catholic country there are naturally a ton of festivities for the entire Setmana Santa (Holy Week) so there’s a lot to see even if you arrive a bit earlier.
+With Spain being a Catholic country there are naturally a ton of festivities for the entire Setmana Santa (Holy Week in Catalan) so there’s a lot to see even if you arrive a bit earlier.